 The MPH in both HPM residential options and the MSPH in health policy research build on the public health core of epidemiology, biostatistics, environmental health, and the behavioral sciences.
-HPM required course work includes Health Policy and Resource Allocation, Financial and Managerial Accounting, Health Economics, and Theory of Health Care Organizations.
+Required MPH course work includes Health Policy and Resource Allocation, Financial Accounting, Health Economics, and Introduction to Health Care Management.
 During the first semester as a graduate student, MPH students choose either the policy or management option.
 Courses are sequenced and scheduled with prerequisites.
-Students not following the recommended course-sequencing pattern will find it necessary to extend their programs beyond their original expectations.
-Each MPH option concludes with a set of two capstone courses.
-After at least ten hours of MPH or MSPH course work, each student is responsible for completing a field-work experience or practicum.
-The HPM residential MPH programs require forty-two semester hours for graduation.
-The forty-eight hour MSPH requires a master's thesis.
-For those considering doctoral work or a career in health services research, the MSPH is recommended.
-In addition to the required courses students have the opportunity to expand their education through a variety of HPM selectives.
-Students wishing to take elective courses outside the departmental list of selective courses may request permission to do so by petitioning the HPM chair.
-Exemptions must be justified in the context of enhancing the degree program in which the student is enrolled.
+Students not following the recommended course-sequencing pattern may find it necessary to extend their programs beyond their original expectations.
+Each MPH option concludes with a set of capstone courses.
+The HPM residential MPH programs require 42 semester hours for graduation.
+The 48-hour MSPH requires a series of research theory and methodology courses as well as the completion of a master's thesis.
+The MSPH is highly recommended for those considering doctoral work or a career in applied health services research.
+In addition to the required courses, all HPM students have the opportunity to expand their education through a variety of electives.
+After one semester of MPH or MSPH coursework, each student is responsible for completing a field work experience or practicum